semantic-release/semantic-release/docs/recipes/github-actions.md

 ## Environment variables

-The [Authentication](../usage/ci-configuration.md#authentication) environment variables can be configured with [Secret variables](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).
+The [Authentication](../usage/ci-configuration.md#authentication) environment variables can be configured with [Secret Variables](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).

-For this example, you'll need to setup a [`NPM_TOKEN`](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) to publish your package to NPM registry.
-GitHub Actions [automatically adds](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret) [`GITHUB_TOKEN`](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to be used in workflows.
+In this example an [`NPM_TOKEN`](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) is required to publish a package to the npm registry.
+GitHub Actions [automatically populate](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret) a [`GITHUB_TOKEN`](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) environment variable which can be used in Workflows.

 ## Node project configuration

-[GitHub Actions](https://github.com/features/actions) supports [Workflows](https://help.github.com/en/articles/configuring-workflows) allowing to test on multiple Node versions and publishing a release only when all test pass.
+[GitHub Actions](https://github.com/features/actions) support [Workflows](https://help.github.com/en/articles/configuring-workflows), allowing to run tests on multiple Node versions and publish a release only when all test pass.

-**Note**: The publish pipeline must run a [Node >= 8 version](../support/FAQ.md#why-does-semantic-release-require-node-version--83).
+**Note**: The publish pipeline must run on [Node version >= 8.3](../support/FAQ.md#why-does-semantic-release-require-node-version--83).

 ### `.github/workflows/release.yml` configuration for Node projects

-This example is a minimal configuration for [`semantic-release`](https://github.com/semantic-release/semantic-release) with a build running Node 12 when receives a new commit at `master` branch.
-See [Configuring a workflow](https://help.github.com/en/articles/configuring-a-workflow) for additional configuration options.
+The following is a minimal configuration for [`semantic-release`](https://github.com/semantic-release/semantic-release) with a build running on Node 12 when a new commit is pushed to a `master` branch.
+See [Configuring a Workflow](https://help.github.com/en/articles/configuring-a-workflow) for additional configuration options.

 ```yaml
 name: Release